 "The cooperation helps us to do a good job and meet the demands from society," continues Guranda Goglidze.

-The goal of the operation is that the National Bureau of Enforcement in 2015 will deliver fast and effective tax collection, based on justice and equality before the law and in a transparent manner to the public.
-The project objectives for the current first phase are capacity development for collection services, training and a professional work culture and skilled staff.
+The goal of the operation is that the National Bureau of Enforcement in 2015 will deliver fast and effective execution of courts administrative decision, based on justice and equality before the law and in a transparent manner to the public.
+The project objectives are capacity development for collection services, training and a professional work culture and skilled staff.

 Greger Erixon from the Swedish Enforcement Authority is based in Tbilisi as an advisor and expert.

-"This is a rewarding collaboration that gives good results for society in terms of efficient collection of taxes, which lays the foundation for a functioning market economy," he concludes.
+"This is a rewarding collaboration that gives good results for society in terms of efficient enforcement of courts administrative decisions, which lays the foundation for a functioning market economy," he concludes.